costquestassociates/cqazapi-pytools/README.md

 This is a poor mans "join" of data.
 Given a single list of dictionaries, it will combine them on the chosen property based on dictionary keys.
 An example of this would be passing in two lists with dictionaries at a `location_id` level that you want a single list of dictionaries with one `location_id` but all properties in the resulting dictionary for each id.

-**IMPORTANT:** Because it uses dictionary hashing to find unique values for the `property_name`, it will result in a loss of records if the value of `property_name` is not unique - only one result will end up reflected in the result.
+**WARNING!** Because it uses dictionary hashing to find unique values for the `property_name`, it will result in a loss of data if the value of `property_name` is not unique - only one result will end up reflected in the result.
+In addition, because only one dict will be created for each unique `property_name` if the same key shows up in multiple records the value for that key will end up being the last value evaluated.
+This is mostly used as an internal function under controlled circumstances, be very careful if using it in any implementation.